PedroCarrinhoRibeiro/UPMEM_GEMM/README.md

 UPMEM and C parallel implementation of the General Matrix multiplication (GEMM) for UPMEM DIMMs.
 The multiplication is conducted using Multi DPUs and Mutithreading.
 The implementation follows a host-device fashion and the MRAM banks of the UPMEM DIMMs are used.

-If you plan on using this code or parts of this code please cite: https://ieeexplore.ieee.org/abstract/document/10768222 I highly advise that you read it before using the code.
+I highly advise that you read https://ieeexplore.ieee.org/abstract/document/10768222 before using the code.

-Author: Pedro Jose Carrinho Ribeiro
+If you plan on using this code or parts of this code please cite: https://ieeexplore.ieee.org/abstract/document/10768222

 ```
 @inproceedings{carrinho2024processing,